Lee has an embarrassingly deep love of all things "Mass Effect." Her favorite is the original first game.

 I mean . . . there were so many creative things that could have been done here.
 Instead, we got this sorry wannabe anime character who spends the game sticking his tongue out at Shepard and calling her names.

-Anderson went from a squeaky-clean, naive, goody-toe-shoes hero to a cursing, swearing jarhead.
+Anderson went from a squeaky-clean, naïve, goody-toe-shoes hero to a cursing, swearing jarhead.
 The difference is subtle since he’s a background character, but it’s there.

-The Geth, once perfectly content to be robots, suddenly want to be more like organics – rather than just having their sentience recognized as before.
+The *geth, once perfectly content to be robots, suddenly want to be more like organics – rather than just having their sentience recognized as before.

 Kaidan goes from being straight to bisexual.
 No, he wasn’t bi in the first game.
-Originally, all the love interests were going to be bisexual so that the player could romance whoever they wanted, but Bioware was afraid of Fox News (lol), so they chickened out.
+Originally, all the love interests were going to be bisexual so that the player could romance whoever they wanted, but BioWare was afraid of Fox News (lol), so they chickened out.

 I’m saying this as a lesbian and as a writer: I don’t believe they should have made Kaidan bisexual.
 They should have stayed true to his character and simply have introduced Cortez and left it at that.
+Or even better: they could have made Vega gay.
+But we all know they'll never give gay players a gay squadmate in Mass Effect.
+Heaven forbid that the gay content isn't hidden in the background for once . . .

 Cortez is an awesome character and wound up being one of my favorites from Mass Effect 3.
 Even if you’re playing a character who doesn’t romance him, Cortez still has a pretty cool friendship with Shepard.